sorabzone/MedianEnergy/README.md

 6. CSVHelper Nuget package is used to read csv records in objects.

-7. Right now the application only neads Datetime and Value column, but still I am reading all column value.
+7. The application only needs Datetime and Value column, but still I am reading all columns.
-Code can be changed to only read these two columns instead of everything.
+Code can be changed to read ony these two columns instead of everything.
 It will reduce memory consumption.

 8. Decimal precision is upto 6 decimal places